SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 ## Generalizing the Idea

-In general, you will always need DiffEqBase.jl, since it defines all of the fundamental types, but the solvers will automatically reexport it.
+In general, you will always need SciMLBase.jl, since it defines all of the fundamental types, but the solvers will automatically reexport it.
 For solvers, you typically only need that solver package.
-So DiffEqBase+Sundials, DiffEqBase+LSODA, etc. will get you the common interface with that specific solver setup.
-DiffEqBase.jl is a very lightweight dependency, so there is no issue here!
-For PDEs, you normally need DiffEqBase+DiffEqPDEBase in addition to the solver package.
+So SciMLBase+Sundials, SciMLBase+LSODA, etc. will get you the common interface with that specific solver setup.
+SciMLBase.jl is a very lightweight dependency, so there is no issue here!
+For PDEs, you normally need SciMLBase+DiffEqPDEBase in addition to the solver package.

-For the addon packages, you will normally need DiffEqBase, the solver package you choose, and the addon package.
-So for example, for parameter estimation you would likely want DiffEqBase+OrdinaryDiffEq+DiffEqParamEstim.
+For the addon packages, you will normally need SciMLBase, the solver package you choose, and the addon package.
+So for example, for parameter estimation you would likely want SciMLBase+OrdinaryDiffEq+DiffEqParamEstim.
 If you arne't sure which package a specific command is from, they using `@which`.
 For example, from the parameter estimation docs we have: